 - Make sure the GPU try servers are in good health.

-- See if there are any pervasive build or test failures.
+- For more in-depth detail, examine the specific bots above.
+See if there are any pervasive build or test failures.
 Note that test failures are expected on these bots: individuals' patches may fail to apply, fail to compile, or break various tests.
 Look specifically for patterns in the failures.
 It isn't necessary to spend a lot of time investigating each individual failure.
 (Use the "Show: 200" link at the bottom of the page to see more history.)

 - If the same set of tests are failing repeatedly, look at the individual runs.
-See whether they're all running on the same machine.
+Examine the swarming results and see whether they're all running on the same machine.
 If they are, something might be wrong with the hardware.
-Links to individual buildslaves like gpulin8 are on pages like linux_gpu_triggered_tests.
-Note that the individual buildslaves' pages do not have many builds available for history.
-Issue 363730 was a recent example of a hardware failure diagnosed in this manner.
+Use the Swarming Server Stats tool to drill down into the specific builder.

-- Watch Chrome Monitor's GPU tryserver pages to see if any of the tryservers seem to be falling far behind (hundreds of jobs queued up).
-Look at a page like that for win_gpu_triggered_tests.
+- Use Chrome Monitor to see if any of the tryservers seem to be falling far behind (hundreds of jobs queued up).
 If so, email the Chromium troopers for help.
+Try to correlate the data with the swarming server stats to see whether the GPU tryservers have fallen behind.

 - Check if any pixel test failures are actual failures or need to be rebaselined.